marhop/pandoc-unicode-math/README.md

 ## Building from source

 This filter is written in Haskell.
 It is recommended to use [Stack] for building.
+Install Stack, the [pkg-config] tool and the [PCRE] library (these are required by one of the used Haskell libraries, namely the pcre-heavy package).
+On Debian:

+    # apt install haskell-stack pkg-config libpcre++-dev

-Install Stack, clone the Git repository, change to its top level directory and run the following commands:
+Then clone the Git repository, change to its top level directory and run the following commands:

     $ stack setup
     $ stack build